 For those who opt for wet trimming, this would occur before the drying process.
 Many growers choose a wet trim method because it makes it easy to access the leaves.
 For a smaller grow operation, where the leaves will be trimmed by hand, a wet trim method may be the most efficient way to trim.
 For large scale operations, where growers are using more automated methods, trimming the material after the flowers have been dried is often more efficient.

 The curing process is the grand finale of the harvest process and is done after all trimming has been completed.
-During the curing process, the flowers continue to dry very slowly and this enriches the flavour.
+During the curing process, the flowers continue to dry very slowly and this enriches the flavor.
 Containers used for the curing process should be stored in a cool, dark place where they can be opened and checked daily.
 For the first week or two, the containers should be opened once or twice a day.
 This lets out some of the built-up humidity and allows some fresh air in.
 After the first week or so, the containers can be opened less frequently (anywhere from once a day to once every other day).
-After a couple of months, the curing process is complete and the cannabis flowers should be at the peak of their flavour.
+After a couple of months, the curing process is complete and the cannabis flowers should be at the peak of their flavor.
 A proper cure can extend the shelf life (potency, flavors, and odors) of the cannabis flowers.

 The harvest process for cannabis is similar to that of many other crops in that there is no single right way to do it.
-Automation devices that aid in the trimming, de-stemming and sorting of cannabis flowers are essential tools for commercial cannabis growers who wish to remain in an evolving, competitive market.
+Automation devices that aid in the trimming, de-stemming, and sorting of cannabis flowers are essential tools for commercial cannabis growers who wish to remain in an evolving, competitive market.
 For the small-time grower, having a method that works for you and sticking to it is the key to success.
-The method you choose that works for you will reduce the costs associated with labor, but will also ensure the cannabis flowers get processed quickly and efficiently in order to best preserve the potency, flavours, and odors.
+The method you choose that works for you will reduce the costs associated with labor, but will also ensure the cannabis flowers get processed quickly and efficiently in order to best preserve the potency, flavors, and odors.